 Music has long been known to have beneficial potential.
 This has often been popularly interpreted as music heard over headphones, or singing along with the radio.
 But the increasing emphasis of recent studies is not just individually hearing or singing music, but, specifically, singing in a choir.

 One study concluded that the health benefits of choral singing rival those of yoga.
 Other reports cite heightened alertness, reduced stress, increased energy, and even relief of aches and pains.
 For children and youth, singing in a choir has been shown to boost academic performance.
 Singing in a choir, in short, is a powerful prescription for health and happiness!

 At St. Bartholomew’s, we have numerous opportunities to not only sing in a choir, but also to do so in the context of living out our faith in the community of faith.

 (Children & Youth) Do you know a child who likes to sing?
-We are thrilled to announce the virtual launch of a unique enrichment program for boys and girls in grades 3 and up.
+We are thrilled to announce the launch of a unique enrichment program for boys and girls in entering grades 3-8.
+Weekly classes resume at noon January 8.
 Help provide a child with a great music education and watch them build lasting friendships in the exciting choir community.
-Download an informational brochure.

 The St. Bartholomew Choir

 (Youth and adults)This ensemble is the main musical leadership at St. Bartholomew’s 10:30 service, September through mid-June.

 New members are always welcome, regardless of experience, and short-term participation opportunities are offered.